 – But I pay a good referral fee…

-* Never give a recruiter any information about third parties.
-You can never tell what the hell they’re going to do with it.
+* Watch out!
+Never give a recruiter any information about third parties.
+You never know what the hell they’re going to do with it.

 4: The dishonest